+2021 Remuneration Bylaw

+Update

+Moved by Director Brienen Seconded by Director Lambert

+C.W.2021-8-6

-2021 Remuneration Bylaw Moved by Director Brienen Seconded by Director Lambert C.W.2021-8-6 "That staff bring back a bylaw to amend Bylaw No. 1837 a Bylaw for Directors' Remuneration to a future Board Meeting with the proposed updates including: amending Section 4 (c) - Interpretation and Application; and further, that Director's basic remuneration remains at the current rate with the rate of benefits being added."
-(All/Directors/Majority) CARRIED UNANIMOUSLY NEW BUSINESS BC Emergency Health Services Director McGuire mentioned that the Village of Granisle met with BC Emergency Health Services regarding Ambulance Service.
+"That staff bring back a bylaw to amend Bylaw No. 1837 a Bylaw for Directors' Remuneration to a future Board Meeting with the proposed updates including: amending Section 4 (c) -Interpretation and Application; and further, that Director's basic remuneration remains at the current rate with the rate of benefits being added."

+NEW BUSINESS

+BC Emergency Health Services Director McGuire mentioned that the Village of Granisle met with BC Emergency Health Services regarding Ambulance Service.
 She will forward the information to the Board.

-Director Brienen noted the Distr meeting with BCEHS and a nur being addressed. rict of Houston also had a nber of the concerns raised are Chair Thiessen spoke of inviting g BCEHS to a future meeting.
-District has meetings with Adria lealth on September 15 th during ADJOURNMENT Moved by Director Brienen Seconded by Director Lambert C.W.2021-8-7 "That the meeting be adjourned l at 12:03 p.m."
-(All/Directors/Majority) CARRIED UNANIMOUSLY
+Director Brienen noted the District of Houston also had a meeting with BCEHS and a number of the concerns raised are being addressed.

+Chair Thiessen spoke of inviting BCEHS to a future meeting.

+Director Fisher commented that the Northwest Regional Hospital District has meetings with Adrian Dix, Minister of Health September 13th and Northern Health on September 15th during the 2021 Virtual UBCM Convention.

+ADJOURNMENT

+Moved by Director Brienen Seconded by Director Lambert

+C.W.2021-8-7

+"That the meeting be adjourned at 12:03 p.m."